varigence/docs/bimlflex/user-guide/data-mart-templates.md

 Once the presentation layer is completed, consideration should be made towards the approach taken in the analytical layer.
 The final part of this solution will be to use a tool to deliver this data to decision makers within the organization in a format that allows them to perform a proper analysis of the organization's data.

-Possible options are to; create cubes or tabular models for Excel, Power BI and classical reporting, reporting views for Reporting Services or snow flakes for MicroStrategy, flat views for Qlik and Tableau etc.
+Some possible options are to; create cubes or tabular models for tools like Excel, Power BI and classical reporting, reporting views for tools like Reporting Services, snowflakes for tools like MicroStrategy, flat views for tools like Qlik and Tableau etc. For guidance on reporting and analytical tools specific best practices, peruse the documentation from the vendor.